askynet/npm-login-register/README.md

 change user password and forgot password** functionality in relative database.

 This plugin is develop to cut development task for all above basic functionalities.
-And for all this you need to just install npm package and implement followings methods as per your need.
+And for all, you need to just install npm package and implement followings methods as per your need.

 Currently this package is only for *MongoDB users*.